 The legal definition of petty theft in California revolves around certain key facts that the prosecutor is supposed to prove before they can get a conviction.
 These facts are known as “elements of the crime.”

-The elements of petty theft depend on the type of theft that is supposed to have taken place.
+The elements of petty theft (Penal Code 484 PC) depend on the type of theft that is supposed to have taken place.

-A large number of petty theft charges arise from shoplifting cases.
-Shoplifting is a form of theft known as “larceny”…which usually occurs when someone physically carries off another person's property.
+Most petty theft cases involved the form of theft known as “larceny”…which usually occurs when someone physically carries off another person's property.